Cryptographic module validations

 A list of Apple's publicly identified, active, and completed certifications.

 ISO 27001 and 27018 Certification

-Apple has received ISO 27001 and ISO 27018 certification for the Information Security Management System for the infrastructure, development, and operations supporting these products and services: Apple School Manager, iCloud, iMessage, FaceTime, Managed Apple IDs, and iTunes U, in accordance with the Statement of Applicability v2.1 dated July 11, 2017.
-Apple's compliance with the ISO standard was certified by the British Standards Institution.
+Apple has received ISO 27001 and ISO 27018 certifications for the Information Security Management System for the infrastructure, development, and operations supporting these products and services: Apple School Manager, iTunes U, iCloud, iMessage, FaceTime, Managed Apple IDs, Siri, and Schoolwork in accordance with the Statement of Applicability v2.1 dated 7/11/2017.
+Apple’s compliance with the ISO standards was certified by the British Standards Institution.
 The BSI website has certificates of compliance for ISO 27001 and ISO 27018.